Definitions

 - Face shields protect the entire face from hazards and generally extend from the forehead down, protecting the eyes, nose, and mouth from splatter, but not from aerosols.

-Disposable / Treatment Gloves
+Gloves: Disposable / Treatment

 - Must be worn whenever performing and/or assisting in all intra-oral procedures to protect the hands.